mansiigopanii/Task_05_Descriptive_Stats/README.md

 - Win % is best predicted by a combination of FG%, FT%, and Assists.
 - High Turnovers correlate negatively with success.

----

-## 📬 Submission Info
-- GitHub repo link: [your repo URL here]
-- Submitted to: jrstrome@syr.edu
-- Dataset: Not pushed to repo (per guidelines)

----

-## 📅 Timeline
-- ✅ Basic analysis completed in July
-- ✅ Advanced analytics and GPT evaluation completed by August 15